oVirt/ovirt-site/source/feature/detailedexternaltasks.html.md

          STARTED   - Job was started
          FINISHED  - Job has been finished successfully FAILED       - Job had failed
+        ABORTED - Job was aborted
+        UNKNOWN - Job is in unnknown state

-Step can be in one of the following statuses:
+Step can be in one of theabove statuses as in Job.
+In addition Step supports the following step Types :

          VALIDATING  - Step is validating the requested operation EXECUTING  - Step is executing the requested operation